 Prior to submitting official transcripts, students should meet with a counselor to review unofficial transcripts to determine if any coursework is applicable to the current program of study.
-Once a counselor has affirmed that coursework is applicable, a student should submit official transcripts to Admission and Records along with a Request for Transcript Evaluation form.
+Once a counselor has affirmed that coursework is applicable, a student should submit official transcripts to Admissions and Records.
+Students are notified of receipt of official transcripts.
+California Community College coursework will be automatically reviewed and posted for general education coursework.
+Students must meet with a counselor to complete the evaluation process.